-During this April 2018 itinerary, a stop in Malaga, Spain brings ample opportunity to hit the beach.
+Itineraries calling on Malaga, Spain, will bring ample opportunities to hit the beach.
 Malaga is the dynamic capital of Spain’s Costa del Sol.
 That this seaside retreat’s name translates to “sun coast” should tell you something about the weather.
 Leave the city to visit smaller coastal beach towns, or catch some rays closer to the city center at Playa de la Malagueta.

-Our September 2018 itinerary includes an overnight stay in Ibiza, an island that’s just as famous for amazing beaches as it is for its thriving bar scene.
-Beach bums will want to pay a visit to Santa Eulalia, a charming resort town with beautiful white sand beaches and a bustling promenade lines with restaurants and cafes.
+Ibiza is just as famous for amazing beaches as it is for its thriving bar scene.
+Beach bums will want to pay a visit to Santa Eulalia, a charming resort town with beautiful white sand beaches and a bustling promenade lined with restaurants and cafes.

-Guests aboard this September 2019 voyage can visit the charming Ca'n Pere Antoni beach while in Palma de Mallorca.
+If your voyage calls on Palma de Mallorca, visit the inviting Ca'n Pere Antoni.
 The small beach lies just beyond Palma’s beautiful cathedral, making it easy to visit during a day of sightseeing.
 Stroll along the promenade or grab a bite to eat at one of the many beachfront restaurants.